183 Washington Street

 Women’s Development Corporation currently owns and manages 103 affordable units of housing in West Warwick alone, and nearly 900 units across 13 communities statewide and nearby Southeastern Massachusetts.
 Women’s Development Corporation provides housing and supportive services to more than 2,000 Rhode Islanders annually.

-• How will Women’s Development Corporation keep the community up to date on the development progress?
+• How will Women’s Development Corporation keep the community up to date on the development?

-Women’s Development Corporation is committed to providing regular updates on our website at 183washington.com, our email newsletter and on the Women’s Development Corporation social media pages.
-As new neighbors move into 183 Washington Street and become part of the fabric of the community, Women’s Development Corporation will make it a priority to stay in contact with the neighborhood and respond to any questions or comments that may arise.
+Women’s Development Corporation is committed to providing regular updates on our website at 183washington.com, our email newsletter, and on the Women’s Development Corporation social media pages.
+WDC continues to own and operate every rental property that we develop.
+As long-term stakeholders in West Warwick, we are invested in the community and its success.
+Throughout the development, construction, and long-term operations phases, WDC will continue to be available to our neighbors if questions or concerns arise.
+As we welcome new neighbors into 183 Washington Street and become part of the fabric of the community, Women’s Development Corporation will make it a priority to stay in contact with the neighborhood and will remain one call away.
+Our property management team is on call 24 hours a day in case a need arises.

-• Who is eligible to apply for 183 Washington Street?
+• Who is eligible to apply for housing at 183 Washington Street?

 Share by: